 After completing the preceptorship, a Clinical Staff Nurse will usually spend one year on a general medical--surgical ward to hone their clinical and time management skills, gain a greater understanding of the military healthcare system and develop their interests in specialty areas of the nursing profession.
 They will be members of treatment teams and primarily be responsible for direct hands-on patient care.
 During the first year, the nurse develops the required foundation of techniques and knowledge that will guide them and be developed upon throughout their career.

 After the first year, the clinical staff nurse will be given opportunities to demonstrate their management and organizational skills by being placed in the role of Charge Nurse.
 As Charge Nurse, the Lieutenant will be responsible for staff/patient care assignments, overall operations of the patient care ward, and be the "go to" person for any concerns or patient care/ward procedure questions.
 This is the time that they learn accountability and responsibility for the actions of others and how to integrate the entire healthcare team together for quality patient results.
 This role can best be compared to that of a Platoon Leader.
+At this point in their careers, nurses may also be selected for a nurse specialty school where they will be transferred to a unit of their specialty upon completion.

 As a nurse attains the rank of Captain, and the experience that goes with it, they are eligible for a Head Nurse position.
 It is not uncommon to see a staff nurse become a Head Nurse in just three or four years.
-As a Head Nurse, they are totally responsible for all actions on their ward or clinical area to include budget management, logistics, staff actions and management, training requirements and maintaining top quality patient care.
+As a Head Nurse, they are responsible for all actions on their ward or clinical area to include budget management, logistics, staff actions and management, training requirements and maintaining top quality patient care.
 Depending on their specialty and desire, an Army nurse may hold the position of Head Nurse during 3 or more assignments.
 This role can best be compared to that of a Company Commander.

 At the rank of Captain, there are also many crossroads for the nurse officer to take that allow them to apply for graduate studies, specialty training, staff officer roles, educators or administration.
 In some cases, Army nurses will have the opportunity to practice in nontraditional environments such as research institutes, government agencies, Nurse Counselors within Cadet Command or Health Care Recruiters within Recruiting Command.
 Other unique roles include White House Clinical Staff Nurse and Instructors at the Army Medical Department Center and School.